Skip to content

 The client

-A language school based in central Bangkok offering group classes (Thai, English, Mandarin) and one-to-one programs across business and conversational tracks.
+A language school in central Bangkok offering group classes (Thai, English, Mandarin) and one-to-one programs across business and conversational tracks.
 Around twenty teachers, one full-time enrollment manager, and a constant trickle of website enquiries that the manager was struggling to keep on top of.

 The problem